JedS6391/Reddit.NET/docs/internals.md

 # Internals

-This section details the internal components the client uses.
-Most of these won't be directly consumed when using the client.
+This section details the internals of the client, including some of the components it uses.
+Most of these won't be directly consumed when using the client but it is worthwhile to describe their responsibilities and understand how they work/are used.

 ## HTTP